 Small flies - 8s, 10s or 12s - tend to be more productive than large flies, depending on water height.
 Popular patterns include shrimp flies in red, yellow, orange or black (Ally’s Shrimp, Cascades and NessC) along with Munro’s Killer, Stoat’s Tail and Silver Stoat.
 Traditional or modern flies with any or all of these colours will attract fish.
-Long-tailed flies, with a lot of movement, and silver, gold or other metallic-style bodies, work well, particularly for grilse.
+Long-tailed flies like the Monkey or Collie Dog, with a lot of movement, and silver, gold, green or other metallic-style bodies, work well, particularly for grilse.